jrentschler-jpg/EventTrackerProject/README.md

 Part II:
 This program is designed to be a web application that creates, reads, updates(replaces), and deletes wine data from a Database using the REST API from part I of the project.
 It was built as an HTML frontend with JavaScript by adding scripts to the index page.

+Part III:
+The program uses a TypeScript and HTML front-end built with Angular using Visual Studio Code.
+It is designed to be a web application that creates, reads, updates, and deletes wines data from a database.

 ### How to run:
 Part I:
 Access the REST API by the following routes at [WineTracker](http://18.220.240.247:8080/WineTracker/api/wines):